+The FinTech community in Canada is crowded with newfangled software and apps designed to help do just about anything with your finances.
+Unfortunately, most of these apps only serve a single purpose (such as budgeting) and fail to consolidate all of your financial details in one place to help you plan for your future.
+After all, what good is staying on budget if you can’t accurately forecast how quickly you’ll reach your goals?
 Enter PocketSmith – a simple and convenient personal finance app that not only tracks your spending but also helps you plan for the financial future.
-It’s ideal for those who want to manage their money in their own way or their financial lives have outgrown the basic budgeting apps.
+It’s ideal for those who want to manage their money in their own way or whose financial lives have outgrown basic budgeting apps.
 In this article, we put this new financial app to the test with our in-depth PocketSmith review.

 Founded in 2008, PocketSmith started out as a calendar tool to help plan for upcoming income and expenses.
 Since its humble beginnings in New Zealand, PocketSmith has grown into a robust financial software that is now available in 191 countries.